owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

 * Angular creates a new scope object that inherits from its parent scope
 * Our controller is called as a constructor function, binding anything required onto itself
-* The object returned by instatiating the controller gets bound onto the scope on the vm parameter (N.B.
+* The object returned by instantiating the controller gets bound onto the scope on the vm parameter (N.B.
 The parameter name here is driven by what we put in the controller as)
 * The scope object is passed to the view for rendering

 So although it looks like we're dealing only with our own object, we're adding on to the scope: